Data Streams

 Finding optimal layout and UX patterns

 The new record page follows a similar pattern: on the left, there are various elements that can be dragged on the form to create your own layout.
-Left panel shows the properties of each element, and in the center you can see how it all looks.
+The left panel shows the properties of each element, and in the center, you can see how it all looks.

 Another challenge that is common for data-heavy products is the need to fit lots of information on one screen.
 For Data Streams, we’ve used all our experience to organize data in the most efficient way.